akilelkamel/R-for-Data-Science-Book/README.md

-# R-for-Data-Science-Book
+# R for Data Science Book
-Solutions for the exercises from R for Data Science Book
+This repository conatins a solutions for the exercises from R for Data Science Book <https://github.com/hadley/ r4ds>.